-There are two types of Krabbe disease that differ in signs and symptoms and age of onset: IKD and later-onset Krabbe disease (LOKD).
-Only IKD has been added to RUSP.
-Babies born with severe IKD develop normally for the first few months, then somewhere between two and 12 months will develop symptoms of disease.
+There is a continuum of severity of Krabbe disease that differ in signs and symptoms and age of onset: IKD and later-onset forms of Krabbe disease (LOKD).
+Only IKD has been added to the RUSP.
+Babies born with IKD, the most severe form of Krabbe disease, develop normally for the first few months, then somewhere between two and 12 months will develop symptoms of disease.
 Initial signs and symptoms of IKD include extreme irritability, feeding difficulties, failure to thrive and spasticity.
 Affected babies rarely reach milestones beyond some head control and smiling, and they lose these abilities rapidly as the disease progresses.

 Untreated children with IKD rarely survive beyond two years of age and treatment is only effective if provided before the onset of symptoms.
-Thus, NBS is needed to detect these affected babies in time for presymptomatic treatment.^{} Since neurological damage is occurring quickly in IKD and treatment is needed within 30 days, it is important to consider IKD a time-critical disease so that diagnosis and the complex treatment process can occur quickly.
-Treatment has been shown to be most effective when administered before 30 days of life (see "Treatments for Krabbe Disease" on page 7), making timely reporting of screen-positive results pivotal.
+Thus, NBS is needed to detect these affected babies in time for presymptomatic treatment.
+Since neurological damage is occurring quickly in IKD and treatment is needed within 30 days, it is important to consider IKD a time-critical disease so that diagnosis and the complex treatment process can occur quickly.
+Treatment has been shown to be most effective when administered before 30 days of life (see "Treatment for Krabbe Disease" on page 6), making timely reporting of screen-positive results pivotal.

 Understanding the above, IKD was added to the Federal RUSP.
-IKD is defined through NBS as having decreased GALC enzyme activity and a second-tier psychosine level of 10 nM or greater.
-Because of ongoing uncertainty around benefits of screening for LOKD, this form of Krabbe disease (as defined by a psychosine level between 1.5 and 10 nM) was not recommended to be added the RUSP at this time.
+IKD is defined through NBS as having decreased GALC enzyme activity and a psychosine level of 10 nM or greater.
+Because of ongoing uncertainty around benefits of screening for LOKD, these forms of Krabbe disease (as defined by a psychosine level between 2 and 10 nM) was not added the RUSP at this time.